lisr-pcx/js-snake-vscode-sample/README.md

 The game is running inside a standard HTML page "docs/index.html".

 All code is available in "docs/snake.js".
-Framework: Vanilla JS ;)
+It's just simple *Vanilla JS* ;)

 **User Input:**
 Use the four arrow key of the keyboard to change the direction.